marcusoftnet/marcusoftnet.github.io/_posts/2007-03-13-scrum-nice-overview.md

 especially check out Ken Schwabers top ten tips

-Coming from the RUP-methodology I like the presentation but I also realise that this a bit against the whole "agile"-concept.
+Coming from the RUP-methodology I like the presentation but I also realize that this a bit against the whole "agile"-concept.
 In short - i like it.